ibm-cloud-docs/language-translator/translating-documents.md

     - XML: `.xml`
     - JSON: `.json` (values with type `string` or `string array` are translated)
     - Text: `.txt`

+### Subtitle formats (Beta)
+{: #supported-file-formats-subtitles}

+Translation of the following subtitle (or caption) formats is Beta functionality:

+-   SubRip: `.srt`
+-   SubViewer: `.sbv`
+-   DirectVobSub or VSFilter: `.sub`
+-   MicroDVD: `.sub`
+-   WebVTT: `.vtt`

+These textual formats contain the transcript of a sound track or video source.
+The formats provide plain text that is intuitively comprehensible with minimal syntax.
+They include a list of cues that contain synchronization information for the media source.
+They can also include metadata that is not intended for display.

+The following information qualifies some of the nuances of subtitle translation:

+-   *Character encoding* - Subtitles can be presented in different character sets.
+The service supports only UTF-8 input and produces only UTF-8 output.
+The results maintain the line separation and optional Byte Order Mark (BOM) from the original source.
+-   *Markup* - The service attempts to preserve markup in the translated document, but preservation is not guaranteed.
+The service can silently remove markup from a particular cue.
+-   *Names* - By convention, speaker names can be marked with `-..:`, parentheses, or both.
+The service extracts and translates speaker names separately to guarantee consistent translation.
+-   *Paragraphs* - The text to be translated is grouped into paragraphs.
+Each paragraph can span multiple cues, but it always consists of a full set of cue lines.
+In other words, each paragraph consists of one or more cues in their entirety, with each cue contained fully in a single paragraph.

+    A single cue can contain one or more lines of text (for example, two short sentences).
+The service creates paragraph breaks only at cue line boundaries to preserve the count of lines in the cue.
+For languages with punctuation, a paragraph generally maps to a complete sentence.
+For languages without punctuation, a paragraph can contain multiple sentences, which can adversely affect the distribution of lines into cues in the translated document.
+-   *Comments, notes, and titles* - For formats that permit these elements, the service preserves the original text and adds translation that is prefixed by language code.
+Because this information is intended for use by the author, the service maintains the text in both its original and translated forms.

 ## Supported file formats (Experimental)
 {: #supported-file-formats-experimental}